-The Geometric Algorithms Lab is a research group at Ulsan National Institute of Technology (UNIST).
+The Geometric Algorithms Lab is a research group at the Ulsan National Institute of Technology (UNIST).
 Led by Dr. Antoine Vigneron, Associate Professor of Computer Science and Engineering, our team conducts research in computational geometry, and focuses on the design and analysis of worst-case efficient algorithms for geometric problems.

 Our research areas include: